LunarG/VulkanSamples/README.md

 # Vulkan Samples Kit
-  - This repository is a collection of Vulkan sample applications.
+  - This repository is a collection of Vulkan C++ sample applications.
-  - Run the following script to obtain a short description of all samples:
+  - Run the following script to obtain a short description of all or a specific sample:
     `$ src/get-short-descripts.sh`
-  - Run the following script to obtain a more detailed description of all or specific samples:
+  - Run the following script to obtain a more detailed description of all samples with a long description set:
     `$ src/get-descripts.sh`

 ## Requirements/Dependencies
   - A recent version of the LunarG Vulkan SDK must be installed on the system.
   - Linux package dependencies:
     - Vulkan SDK required packages
-    - other - cmake ??
+    - other - cmake
   - Windows dependencies include:
+    - Vulkan SDK required components
-    - cmake ??
+    - other - cmake

 ## Kit Structure
   - The Vulkan Samples Kit is a set of source and data files in a specific